jun1orcarvalh0/api-store-manager/README.md

 ## :page_with_curl: About

 This is a CRUD API for a store manager.
 It is built using NodeJS, Express and MySQL.
 I have used the MSC (Models, Services, Controllers) architecture for this project and Docker for containerization.
-Development was done using TDD (Test Driven Development) and the tests were written using Mocha, chai and sinon.
+Development was done using TDD (Test Driven Development) and the tests were written using Mocha, Chai and Sinon.

 You can Create, Read, Update and Delete (CRUD) products and sales records.